-sam wallman is a comics journalist, political cartoonist and editor based in melbourne, australia.
+sam wallman is a comics-journalist, cartoonist and organiser based in melbourne, australia.

 his drawings have been published in places like the guardian, the new york times, the abc and sbs.